All Things Fall Apart: Controversy over film title

 The movie was produced under the same title as Chinua Achebe's 1958 novel Things Fall Apart.
 After being contacted by Achebe's legal team, 50 Cent offered $1 million to keep the title Things Fall Apart for the film.
 The author of the 1958 novel took this as an insult.
-The foundation that manages Achebe's copyrights said: "The novel with the said title was initially produced in 1958.
+The foundation that manages Achebe's copyrights stated, "The novel with the said title was initially produced in 1958.
 It is listed as the most-read book in modern African literature, and won't be sold for even £1 billion."
 The film was renamed to All Things Fall Apart.

 Production

 50 Cent, who based his character on a childhood friend who died of cancer, lost up to 54 pounds in order to accurately portray his emaciated character, dropping from "214 pounds to 160 in nine weeks after liquid dieting and running on a treadmill three hours a day" according to the Associated Press.